MichaelFuhrer/Grier-NER/README.md

 Further cleaned up code and documentation for delivery.
 Currently encountering an error when trying to download the accurate, _trf pipelines from spaCy.
 The error seems to be a result of a missing *caffe2* package in my python interpreter.
 Investigating ways to resolve the error, but the -a flag will have to be untested until it is resolved.

+Finalized project files for review, but will continue to try to fix _trf pipeline installation in my environment for testing prior to deadline.
 ## Test Log
 ### Unit Tests
 Note: scaPy tends to cause unittests to raise ResourceWarnings; these do not hamper the tests' accuracy